BrianHoldsworth/p2com/README.md

 This repository contains a slightly modified version of the Propeller 2 compiler from the "PNut" Win32 program.
 The purpose is just to assemble the i386 assembly code in the file "p2com.asm" in a way that it can be easily linked into other tools that need a Propeller 2 Compiler.
+Both ELF and COFF format object code is built.

-The modifications to the assembly code are just what is necessary to make it assemble with the cross-platform [flat assembler (fasm)](http://flatassembler.net).
-Using fasm, linkable object code for the compiler can be easily built and used on most any host.
+The modifications to the original "PNut" assembly code are just what is necessary to make it assemble with the cross-platform [flat assembler (fasm)](http://flatassembler.net).
+Most of the line-for-line changes are done by running 'fasm.sh' to modify the format of some of the assembly code so it is fasm freindly.
+The rest of the conversion is done with judicious use of fasm macros.
+Thus, the object code for the compiler can be easily built and used on most any host.
 Scripts are included for building on Linux (requires 'wine') and on Windows.

 How To Build
 ------------